Hengfu-Yin/IsoSplitter/README.md

 | -q, --fastq | If this option is present, the shortReadsFile must be in fastq format (default is in fasta format) |

 ## Output Files
 The output directory will be created in the directory where the program run and it defaults to 'Sout[time]', where [time] is the current UNIX time according to the system.
-If the directory already exists, IsoSplittingAnchor exits with an error message.
+If the directory already exists, ShortReadsAligner exits with an error message.
 There are two output files:  *ShortReadsMapped.sam*, *JunctionReadsCount.txt*.

 - **ShortReadsMapped.sam** :